distributed-lab/private-multisig/README.md

 > [!WARNING]
 > This is an unaudited PoC.
 Use at your own risk.

-## Steps to Build the Project
+## Steps to build the project

-1. Generate circuit verifiers
+1. Install dependencies
     ```bash
+    npm install
+    ```
+2. Generate circuit verifiers
+    ```bash
     npx hardhat zkit verifiers
     ```
-2. Compile the contracts and run tests:
+3. Compile the contracts and run tests:
     ```bash
     npm run compile
     npm run test
     ```
-3. Deploy the contracts:
+4. Deploy the contracts:
     ```bash
     npm run deploy-sepolia
     ```